htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     when it exits.

 :classad-attribute:`CompletionDate`
-    The time when the job completed, or the value 0 if the job has not yet completed.
+    The time when the job completed, or undefined if the job has not yet completed.
 Measured in the number of seconds since the epoch (00:00:00 UTC, Jan 1, 1970).